Monty/IMDb_xref/README.md

 #### Add a Filmography

 If your focus is on people rather than shows, it's simple to add a filmography.
-Run **createFilmography.sh** with the name or names you are interested in.
+Run **saveFilmography.sh** with the name or names you are interested in.
 Filmographies are created in subdirectories so they will not overload the primary directory.
 You'll have the opportunity to review results before committing.
 If you are just playing around, answer no to relevant prompts, or `rm -rf` the directory when you're done.